Could old vaccines for other germs protect against COVID-19?

-Scientists are dusting off some decades-old vaccines against other germs to see if they could provide a little stopgap protection against COVID-19 until a more precise shot arrives.
+Scientists are dusting off some decades-old vaccines against other germs to see whether they could provide a little stopgap protection against COVID-19 until a more precise shot arrives.

-It may sound odd: Vaccines are designed to target a specific disease.
-But vaccines made using live strains of bacteria or viruses seem to boost the immune system’s first line of defense, a more general way to guard against germs.
-And history books show that sometimes translates into at least some cross-protection against other, completely different bugs.
+It may sound odd: Vaccines are designed to target specific diseases.
+But vaccines made using live strains of bacteria or viruses seem to boost the immune system's first line of defense, a more general way to guard against germs.
+And history books show that that sometimes translates into at least some cross-protection against other, completely different bugs.

 Full coverage of the coronavirus outbreak

-There’s no evidence yet that the approach would rev up the immune system enough to matter against the new coronavirus.
-But given that a brand-new vaccine is expected to take 12 to 18 months, some researchers say it’s time to put this approach to a faster test, starting with a tuberculosis vaccine.
+There's no evidence yet that the approach would rev up the immune system enough to matter against the new coronavirus.
+But given that a brand new vaccine is expected to take 12 to 18 months, some researchers say it's time to put the approach to a faster test, starting with a tuberculosis vaccine.

 "This is still a hypothesis," said Dr. Mihai Netea of Radboud University Medical Center in the Netherlands.
 But if it works, "it could be a very important tool to bridge this dangerous period until we have on the market a proper, specific vaccine."